-A paradise located in a 200-year old manmade river, hidden away in the mountains of Laguna, Mountain Lake Resort is infamous for its huge crawling golf course and the ambience offered by this resort.
+A paradise located in a 200-year old manmade river, hidden away in the mountains of Laguna, Mountain Lake Resort is infamous for its huge crawling golf course and the ambiance offered by this resort.

 Come with me as I take you around this huge resort that is the true definition of nature meets adventure.

-What to do in Mountain Lake Resort
+What to do in Mountain Lake Resort ( Activities in Mountain Lake Resort)

 One of the things that Mountain Lake Resort is famous for is the many activities that are available to be experienced.
 These activities cater to a wide variety of age range and interests, so no matter whom you are visiting with, everyone is bound to find their cup of tea.